AvalonleFae/ezevent/README.md

 ## EZEvent: University Event Management and Registration Application
-ezevent is a university-centric, serverless event management and ticketing platform.
+EZEvent is a university-centric, serverless event management and ticketing platform.
 It provides a role-based environment for participants to discover and register for events, organizers to manage listings, and administrators to oversee platform health and validate credentials.
 ## Features
 ### Participant Portal
 * Event Discovery: Search, filter, and view upcoming university events.